What is the Couch Potato strategy?

 What’s an index mutual fund?

 First it’s important to understand what an index is: it’s a group of stocks or bonds used to measure the performance of a particular market.
-For instance, the S&P/TSX Composite includes about 250 companies traded on the Toronto Stock Exchange, and it’s considered a barometer of the entire Canadian stock market.
+For instance, the S&P/TSX Composite Index includes about 250 companies traded on the Toronto Stock Exchange, and it’s considered a barometer of the entire Canadian stock market.

 Similarly, the S&P 500 and the Russell 3000 are two of the many indexes that measure the US stock market.
 The MSCI EAFE is a popular index of international stocks.
-Other indexes track the fixed-income market, such as the widely used DEX Universe Bond Index, which covers both government and corporate bonds in Canada.
+Other indexes track the fixed-income market, covering both government and corporate bonds in Canada.

 An index mutual fund holds all (or almost all) of the stocks or bonds in a particular index.
 The idea is to produce a return extremely close to that of the overall market.
 That’s different from the goal of “actively managed” mutual funds, which try (usually unsuccessfully) to choose individual securities that will outperform the market.
 To use a favourite phrase of John Bogle, the father of index investing, instead of looking for the needle in the haystack, index funds just buy the haystack.

 What are exchange-traded funds (ETFs)?

 Exchange-traded funds, or ETFs, are similar to index mutual funds in that they hold a portfolio of stocks or bonds and track a specific index.
 However, unlike mutual funds, ETFs are bought and sold on an exchange, like stocks.

 While investors usually pay a commission to buy and sell them (just as they would when trading stocks), ETFs typically have lower annual fees than index mutual funds.
 There is also a much wider selection, offering investors access to almost every kind of asset: stocks, bonds, real estate, commodities, precious metals, currencies and more.

 Where does the Couch Potato name come from?